Carl Hagenbeck

 Carl Hagenbeck (10 June 1844 – 14 April 1913) was a German merchant of wild animals who supplied many European zoos, as well as P. T. Barnum.
-He created the modern zoo with animal enclosures without bars that were closer to their natural habitat.
+He created the modern zoo with animal enclosures without bars, making them appear more like their natural habitat.
 He was also an ethnography showman and a pioneer in the display of members of "savage tribes" in Völkerschauen, known nowadays in English as "ethnic shows" or "human zoos".
 These racist displays were controversial at the time and are now widely considered unethical.
 The transformation of the zoo architecture initiated by him is known as the Hagenbeck revolution.
 Hagenbeck founded Germany's most successful privately owned zoo, the Tierpark Hagenbeck, which moved to its present location in Hamburg's Stellingen district in 1907.

 Biography

 Hagenbeck was born on 10 June 1844, to Claus Gottfried Carl Hagenbeck (1810-1887), a fishmonger who ran a side business buying, showing, and selling exotic animals.

 When Hagenbeck was 14, his father gave him some seals and a polar bear.
 He took a more proactive role in the animal trade and his collection of animals grew until he needed large buildings to keep them.
 Hagenbeck left his home in Hamburg to accompany hunters and explorers on trips to jungle regions and snow-clad mountains.
 He captured animals in nearly every continent in the world.
 In 1874, on the suggestion of Heinrich Leutemann, a painter and friend of the family, he decided to exhibit Samoan and Sámi people (then known as Laplanders) as "purely natural" populations, with their tents, weapons, sleds, near a group of reindeer, as the animal display business was undergoing a downturn.

 In 1875, Hagenbeck began to exhibit his animals in all the large cities of Europe as well as in the United States, merging his interests in commercial success, the preservation and "acclimatization" of animals, and bringing the "exotic" to industrializing countries.